lewis6991/async.nvim/CONCURRENCY_MODEL.md

 Here's what happens step by step:

-1. Parent runs synchronously, creating children (children are suspended)
+1. Parent runs synchronously, creating children (children are suspended when they execute `await` calls)
 2. Parent suspends (e.g., calls `sleep`), event loop takes over
 3. Event loop resumes child tasks, giving them a chance to run
 4. If a child errors while parent is suspended, the parent's pending operation is cancelled